r-simmer/simmer/cran-comments.md

 The GitHub repository has been transferred from one author to the other (Bart -> Iñaki), and so the corresponding URLs (URL and BugReports) have changed in the DESCRIPTION file.

+This version implements two major features, several minor fixes and improvements (including compatibility issues with the new version of `testthat`), and removes two functions which were deprecated in previous releases.

 ## Test environments

 * Fedora 23 + clang (local), R 3.2.3 and devel